GChan-Ch/GChan-Ch/README.md

 - How to reach me goldifirmansyah10@gmail.com

 - 🔭 I work on automating infrastructure and deployment
-- 🛠️ Tools I use: Docker, Kubernetes, Terraform, Jenkins, GitHub Actions
+- 🛠️ Tools I use: Docker, Kubernetes, Terraform, Jenkins, GitHub Actions, Selenium, Sonarqube, Dynatrace, Grafana
 - ☁️ Experienced with AWS and Azure
 - 📈 I love monitoring and improving system reliability
 <!--